neonkore/yambar/README.md

 ![screenshot](screenshot.png "Example configuration")

-**yambar** is a lightweight and configurable status panel (_bar_, for short) for X and Wayland, that goes to great lengths to be both CPU and battery efficient - polling is only done when **absolutely** necessary.
+**yambar** is a lightweight and configurable status panel (_bar_, for short) for X11 and Wayland, that goes to great lengths to be both CPU and battery efficient - polling is only done when **absolutely** necessary.